Section Paloise: Pro D2 champions and return to Top 14 (2015)

 After another disappointment the following season against La Rochelle, losing 35–18 in the semi-finals at Stade Marcel-Deflandre, the club made strong moves in recruitment for the upcoming season, bringing in a new manager, Simon Mannix.
 The New Zealander, who joined from Munster, settled in Béarn with his video analyst from Munster, Elliot Corcoran, and Irish back-row forward James Coughlan, who would go on to become one of the club's standout players of the season.

-Section Paloise confirmed its ambitions by taking the top spot as early as Round 2 and never relinquishing it.
+Damien Traille rejoined the Section after more than a decade following his departure, adding experience and leadership to the squad.

 They set a record by winning the first 8 league matches.

 A key figure in the club's return to the top flight, Mannix brought a disciplined, New Zealand-style approach to the team.
 He focused on shorter, more intense training sessions, fostering a strong sense of focus and resilience.

 The club secured its promotion on 11 April 2015, clinching the Pro D2 title with a 31–5 victory over US Montauban, four matches before the end of the season, guaranteeing direct promotion to the Top 14.
 As soon as the season ended, Simon Mannix used his extensive network to bring in high-profile players such as Colin Slade, Carl Hayman and Conrad Smith, widely regarded as one of the best centres in the world.
+Thibault Daubagna made his debut for the club.